fawdlstty/faml/README.md

 English | [简体中文](README.zh_CN.md)

-Open Markup Language!
-A dynamic configuration scripting language that can embed script code in the configuration file to achieve dynamic configuration update.
+Faml is a dynamic configuration scripting language that can embed script code in the configuration file to achieve dynamic configuration update.

 ## Manual